About

 Dr. Tania Saba, BMO Chair in Diversity and Governance, Université de Montréal

-Vicki Saunders, Founder & CEO, SheEO
+Vicki Saunders, Founder & CEO, Coralus

 Dr. Malinda Smith, Professor, Arts and Political Science, University of Alberta